Friend Richardson: Governorship

 Richardson began his governorship on January 9, 1923, promising a no-frills administration to deeply cut governmental expenditures.
-Despite his past affiliation with the Progressive Party, Richardson blamed both the party and its Progressive movement with excess in his inaugural speech, replacing the Southern Pacific Railroad political machine with a Progressive machine.
-"In 1911 the people did a good job of political house cleaning," Richardson spoke, alluding the Hiram Johnson and his Progressive majority in the Legislature.
+Despite his past affiliation with the Progressive Party, Richardson blamed both the party and its Progressive movement with excess in his inaugural speech for replacing the Southern Pacific Railroad political machine with a Progressive machine: "In 1911 the people did a good job of political house cleaning," Richardson said, alluding to Hiram Johnson and his Progressive majority in the Legislature.
 "During the past few years another great political machine has come into power which has cost the people millions of dollars.
 It will be necessary to first wreck this political machine before the state can be put on an economical basis and the government again handed back to the people."

-Richardson embarked on a program to eliminate "unnecessary boards and officers, by consolidation, and by doing away with overlapping functions," calling it a massive waste of taxpayers’ money.
+Richardson embarked on a program to eliminate "unnecessary boards and officers, by consolidation, and by doing away with overlapping functions" and called it a massive waste of taxpayers’ money.
 In the preface to his proposed 1923 budget to the Legislature, Richardson declared his opposition to pork barrel politics and that "[m]y chief burden has been to relieve the people of their great burden of taxation."
 In his various modifications to the state bureaucracy, Richardson appointed various individuals that were favorable to corporate interests.

 An electoral backlash against his deep-rooted fiscal conservatism came during the 1924 legislative elections, when resurgent Progressives regained control of the California State Legislature, beginning a legislative bulwark against more proposed cuts to the state government and increased corporate influence.
 A proposal by Richardson to close two state universities, believing that education had become too costly for state coffers, was successfully defeated by the Progressives.
 Meanwhile, Richardson blocked the Progressives' passage of a bill in the Legislature to create a professional State Bar of California with a pocket veto in 1925.

-As the Legislature and Richardson thwarted each other's political agendas, the governor attended to other duties outside of the political realm.
+As the legislature and Richardson thwarted each other's political agendas, the governor attended to other duties outside of the political realm.
 Richardson personally accompanied Swedish Prince Gustaf Adolf and Princess Louise Mountbatten on a portion of their tour through Southern California in 1926.

-That same year, the increasingly embattled Richardson faced a crucial primary election.
+That same year, the increasingly-embattled Richardson faced a crucial primary election.
 Growing anger at Richardson's overly-conservative administration led to the progressive wing of the Republican Party supporting C. C. Young, the lieutenant governor under both William Stephens and Richardson.
 Young emerged victorious in the primary vote, depriving Richardson of the chance to run in the general election.

 Defeated by his own party, Richardson left the governorship as his term expired on January 4, 1927.
 One accomplishment to his various eliminations and consolidations to the state government was a surplus of $20 million in the state treasury.